 What the Bible teaches about Adultery

-I am going to attempt to briefly cover what the Bible teaches about adultery when it comes to marriage.
+This article will be a brief look at what the Bible teaches about adultery when it comes to marriage.
 Let's start with the most obvious.

 Christ restated the Law in Matthew.

 Matthew 19:9 "And I say unto you, Whosoever shall put away (G630 apolusee) his wife, except it be for fornication, and shall marry another, committeth adultery: [and whoso marrieth her which is put away (G630 apolusee) doth commit adultery]."